Notice of Public Review Period for the 2019 Draft Annual Action Plan for the Community Development Block Grant (CDBG) Program

 The City of West Sacramento receives an annual allocation of CDBG funds from the U.S. Department of Housing and Urban Development (HUD).
-As a condition of the grant, the City is required to develop an Annual Action Plan outlining how funds will be used to meet goals set in a HUD-approved five-year Consolidated Plan.
+As a condition of the CDBG funds, the City is required to develop an Annual Action Plan outlining how funds will be used to meet goals set in a HUD-approved five-year Consolidated Plan.
 The 2019 Annual Action Plan will cover the fourth year of the City’s 2016-2020 Consolidated Plan.
-The 2016-2020 Consolidated Plan goals are: 1) reduce the incidence and impact of homelessness; 2) achieve goals in the Washington Sustainable Community Strategy; 3) strengthen economic opportunities for lower-income households; and 4) affirmatively further fair housing compliance.

 The City of West Sacramento promotes fair housing and makes all programs available to low- and moderate-income households regardless of age, race, color, religion, sex, national origin, sexual preference, marital status or disability.

 The Housing department has the general responsibility for development and implementation of affordable housing programs, policies, and projects for the City of West Sacramento.
 Other Housing department activities include providing gap financing loans for the construction or rehabilitation of affordable multi-family housing, and reporting on affordable housing production to various agencies such as the State Department of Housing and Community Development and the Sacramento Area Council of Governments.
 The Housing department also administers the City's Community Development Block Grant (CDBG) program.

 - Yolo County Section 8 Housing Program